wix-incubator/wix-code-docs/wix-marketing-v2/wix-marketing-v2/Coupons/guides/validscopevalues.md

 ---
-title: Scope Values
+title: Valid Scope Values
 ---

-# Scope Values
+# Valid Scope Values

 You can define the coupon to apply to a specific product, a collection of products, or to all of the products within a specific Wix Business Solution.